 Before making any changes, be sure to check with the Standish Code Enforcement Office .
 They are here to help and advise.

-Choosing the right plants to maintain buffers
+Choosing the right plants and mulch to maintain buffers

 The Portland Water District is dedicated to helping all of us better maintain our lakefront property and thus the quality of our lakes.
 They remind us that vegetated buffers of trees, shrubs and groundcover plants catch sediment and other pollution before it reaches lakes or streams.
 Trees and shrubs intercept raindrops and reduce their impact on the soil.
 Low growing plants and the “duff” layer on the ground filter runoff.
 Root systems hold soil in place and absorb water and nutrients.
 In addition, buffers can enhance privacy, filter noise and wind, and attract birds, butterflies and other wildlife.

 Much more detailed information is available from the Portland Water District on the type of plants to choose for your specific location.
 See the full list of Portland Water District Publications and select “Environmental Fact Sheets, Brochures, and Posters” to find the information you need.

 “Super-humus” is Good for Your Lakefront Landscaping

 Did you know that the tires on our vehicles wear down on the roads, leaving tiny bits on the roads, which then washes across the roads down onto our lakefront properties?
 With Watchic Lake being bordered by two main roads and dozens of smaller camp roads, runoff is a real problem.
 To prevent the tiny bits of tires (along with other stuff) from polluting our lake we need to zip up the shoreline.
 Plants and trees are the natural barrier.
 But if you have paths to your docks or beaches, super humus (aka “erosion control mix”) can be used instead of regular mulch.
 Super humus is different than other mulching because it locks tightly together and holds water better.
 Click for more information on super humus from the Portland Water District.